emerge/ncy: [maps] poetry reading

-During spring 2021, ARC will celebrate poetry and explore the theme of emerge/ncy: voices to carry with us in times of crisis, with group readings every month, and short flash readings released online.
-This semester-long festival of poetry is generously funded by Engaging the Senses Foundation, and is part of ARC’s Poetry & the Senses initiative.
+During spring 2021, ARC celebrated poetry and explored the theme of emerge/ncy: voices to carry with us in times of crisis, with group readings every month, and short flash readings released online.
+This semester-long festival of poetry was generously funded by Engaging the Senses Foundation, and was part of ARC’s Poetry & the Senses initiative.

-Our first reading is based around the sub-theme of maps: three extraordinary poets that are guideposts, lighting the way, and breaking new territory.
-Please join us on Tuesday, February 23, from 4-5pm PST in welcoming Safia Elhillo, Hieu Minh Nguyen, and Craig Santos Perez.
-Each poet will read individually, and then the three will be in short conversation.
-This event is free and open to the public, live-streamed and live captioned.
+Our first reading was based around the sub-theme of maps: three extraordinary poets that are guideposts, lighting the way, and breaking new territory.
+On Tuesday, February 23, from 4-5pm PST we welcomed Safia Elhillo, Hieu Minh Nguyen, and Craig Santos Perez.
+Each poet read individually, and then the three were in short conversation.
+This event was free and open to the public, live-streamed and live captioned.

 Safia Elhillo is the author of The January Children (University of Nebraska Press, 2017), which received the Sillerman First Book Prize for African Poets and an Arab American Book Award, Girls That Never Die (One World/Random House, 2021), and the novel in verse Home is not a Country (Make Me A World/Random House, 2021).
 With Fatimah Asghar, she is co-editor of the anthology Halal If You Hear Me (Haymarket Books, 2019).
 Sudanese by way of Washington, DC, Safia received the 2015 Brunel International African Poetry Prize, and was listed in Forbes Africa’s 2018 “30 Under 30.”
 Her work has been translated into several languages and her commissions include Under Armour, Cuyana, and the Bavarian State Ballet.
 In 2018, she was awarded a Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation.
 Safia is currently a Wallace Stegner Fellow at Stanford University and lives in Oakland.
 More here